 About the Scottish Portrait Awards

-The judges are seeking diverse and well-executed works that inpsire, excite, raise questions, entertain, deliver an emotional punch, and/or force us to look at ourselves and others differently.
+The SPA Judges are seeking diverse and well-executed works that inspire, excite, raise questions, entertain, deliver an emotional punch, and/or force us to look at ourselves and others differently.
 Read more about the judges

 The SPA in Fine Art with £5,000 first prize, £1,000 second prize and £500 third prize, is open for works in any 2D or 3D medium.
 Artists may submit paintings, sculptures, fine art photography in colour, collage, multi-media and works in any other medium provided they fit the size constraints and other rules.
 The £500 SPA Young Fine Artist Award is open to entrants aged over 16 and under 25 years on 1 October 2019.

 The Richard Coward SPA in Photography with £3,000 first prize, £500 second prize and £100 third prize, is only open to works in black and white.
 The £500 SPA Young Photographer Award is open to entrants aged over 16 and under 25 years on 1 October 2019.

 Key facts about the SPAs

 Artists may choose to enter either or both of the fine art and the photography competitions.
 Each artist may enter no more than six entries in each of the competitions.